-Stocks claw back ground on Wall Street; Dow jumps 900 points
+Stocks claw back some ground on Wall Street; Dow gains 2%

-Stocks are clawing back some of their recent losses Friday at the end of a brutal week of selling as the spreading coronavirus heightened fears of a global recession.
+Stocks are clawing back some of their recent losses Friday morning at the end of a brutal week of selling as the spreading coronavirus heightened fears of a global recession.

-The early rally for U.S. stocks follows the worst slide for the market since the Black Monday crash of 1987.
+The gains follow the worst slide for the U.S. market since the Black Monday crash of 1987 and one of the worst drops for Europe on record.

-The Dow Jones Industrial Average rose 900 points in morning trading, a 4.7% gain.
-That’s less than half of what the index lost a day earlier.
+The Dow Jones Industrial Average rose 554 points in morning trading, a 2.6% gain.
+That’s less than a quarter of what the Dow lost a day ealier.
+It had briefly been up more than 1,300 points in the earlier going.

-The benchmark S&P 500 index climbed 4.7%.
-Major indexes in Europe climbed between 4% and 5% a day after one of their worst drops on record.

-Bond yields moved broadly higher, a signal some investors were pulling back, at least for now, from seeking less-risky assets.
-The yield on the 10-year Treasury note rose to 0.91% from 0.85% late Thursday.
-It had never been below 1% before last week.
+The benchmark S&P 500 index climbed 2.7%.
+Major indexes in Europe climbed about 4%.
+Bond yields moved broadly higher, a signal some investors were pulling back, at least for now, from seeking safety in low-risk assets.

-The rally follows news that the Trump administration and House Democractic leadership are close to announcing an agreement on a coronavirus aid package aimed at reassuring anxious Americans by providing sick pay, free testing and other resources.

-Treasury Secretary Steven Mnuchin said Friday morning that negotiations were going very well.
-“I think we’re very close to getting this done,” Mnuchin said, appearing on CNBC.

-Ryan Detrick, senior market strategist at LPL Financial, said it appears that the government is inching closer to a stimulus plan that will help cushion the financial impact to people and businesses.

-“We’re finally getting that a little late to the party, but it’s better to be late to the party then not to come to the party,” he said.

-Even with the early gains, the stock market is on track for its worst week since October 2008, during a global financial crisis.
+Even with pickup, the stock market is still on track for its worst week since October 2008, during a global financial crisis.
 In just a few weeks, U.S. stocks have wiped out all the gains made during 2019 — one of the best years for the market in decades.
+All the major indexes are in what traders call a bear market.

 The market’s rout intensified this week amid a torrent of cancellations and shutdowns around the globe as governments and businesses attempted to stem the spread of the outbreak.
 On Thursday, Disney said it would close its theme parks in the U.S., one of many closures by businesses that have fueled fear that a severe pullback in consumer and business spending will tip the U.S. economy into a recession and wreck corporate profits this year.